 a.
 Investment Officer.
 The Finance Director, acting on behalf of the City Council, is designated as the Investment Officer of the City and is responsible for investment management decisions and activities.
+The Finance Director, as the Investment Officer, may further delegate the authority to invest City funds to additional City Finance personnel.
 The Council is responsible for considering the quality and capability of investment advisors and consultants involved in investment management and procedures.
 All participants in the investment process shall seek to act responsibly as custodians of the public trust.

-The Investment Officer and those delegated investment authority under this policy, when acting in accordance with the written procedures and this policy, and in accord with the b.
+The Investment Officer and those delegated with investment authority under this policy, when acting in accordance with the written procedures and this policy, and in accord with the b.
 Investment Advisor.
 The City may enter into contracts with external investment management firms on a non-discretionary basis.